 Your website’s care and support

 One last thing!
 If you ever have issues at any point of your website creation process, just open the chatbox here on the left:

 Our customer care team is extremely responsive and competent, so we’ll solve your issue immediately if you just contact us.

 But before you start choosing and installing your new plugins, read this article on how to buy and install a new host.
 Or, to make it easier, go back to 10Web.io and check out all the options for hosting an existing website or creating a new one.

 This is just about everything you need for a smooth website launch and I bet going through these steps took you less than an hour.
 You’re part of a momentous shift in WP site creation management – 10Web is a unique and revolutionary platform that has everything your website might need in one place.
 Having a live site has never been quicker or more intuitive.
 Have fun with your brand new website and tell us about your first website ever in the comments below!

 Looking to launch your very own WordPress website?
-You need a handy checklist at hand, to make sure your launch is as smooth as possible.
+You may need a handy checklist, to make sure your launch is as smooth as possible.

 There are over 76.5 million WordPress websites out there.
 Here are 10 reasons 👍 why you should use WordPress for your business website.